Rates

 1. Translation of handwritten texts

-• Handwritten texts must be made machine-readable for computer-assisted translation, and since each handwriting is individual and changeable, character recognition software cannot be used here.
-That is why such orders sometimes have a transcription part.
-The advantage is that the customer can then use the source language variant.
+• Handwritten texts need to be made machine-readable for computer-assisted translation, and as each handwriting is individual and variable, character recognition software cannot be used.
+This is why such jobs sometimes include a transcription element.
+The advantage is that the client can then use the source language variant.

 2. Whether the corporate client provides terminology

-• In industry, tens of new words are emerging every week.
-Companies that pay attention to terminology continuously build their glossary, which saves time and effort for each future translation.
+• Dozens of new words are created every week in industry.
+Companies that pay attention to terminology will build up their glossaries continuously, saving time and effort for each future translation.
 If the company provides a terminology database, the translation agency can offer better deadlines and prices.

 Hungarian Flag German Flag